Reubes77/NautilusSwimAcademy/README.md

   > Research shows 46 percent of adults are afraid to swim in deep water, and 32 percent of people are scared to put
     their heads underwater.

-  4. Adults who have suffered form an injury want a exercise regime that is not too strenous on their bodies and find through their research that swimming offers a more gentle method of becoming healthy & fit.
+  4. Adults who have suffered from an injury want a exercise regime that is not too strenous on their bodies and find through their research that swimming offers a more gentle method of becoming healthy & fit.

   5. Parents want their children to improve their swimming technique and decide to place them in a swimming school.